-Alessandro Michele has returned to the Gucci Headquarters in Milan, where he unveiled his new F/W20 womenswear collection after his previous show ‘Gucci SS20’ in Milan last year.
+Alessandro Michelle has returned to the Gucci Headquarters in Milan, where he unveiled his new F/W womenswear collection after his previous show ‘Gucci SS20’ in Milan last year.

 — gucci (@gucci) February 19, 2020

 Lace detailed accents and 70s suits were spotted on the runway this year during the show.
-Tailored suits were a very popular staple in this collection ranging in vibrant colours and check prints.
+Tailored suits were a popular staple in this collection ranging in vibrant colours and check prints.
 They drifted from the ‘traditional masculine suit’ with the use of 80s style broad shoulder pads and oversized jackets for women.
 In particular, this Aquafresh blue windowpane tailored suit jacket.
-This reflects previous shows Gucci have done because they choose to not conform to gender stereotypes and represent an active community of freedom of expression.
-These were paired with wide-leg trousers providing a 70s flair to the final look.
+This reflects previous shows Gucci has done because they choose not to conform to gender stereotypes and represent an active community of freedom of expression.
+These were paired; with wide-leg trousers providing a 70s flair to the final look.

 Photo credit: tag-walk.com

 Lace-trimmed scallop collars were detailed on dresses and jackets this season, such as this cropped dogtooth jacket with matching lace gloves providing a uniformed look.
-Structured with tiers of ruffles a tulle and lace gowns, Alessandro featured elements of the 1800s in his work with large victorian dresses and poke bonnets.
+Structured with tiers of ruffles, tulle, and lace gowns, Alessandro featured elements; from the 1800s in his work with large victorian dresses and poke bonnets.

 Photo credit: tag-walk.com

-This transparent dress with a belted corset and embroidered lace along the hem had short puffy sleeves to express an inner child look to the model.
-This is a statement to the runway by making the models look like China dolls which were an inspiration for the show titled ‘The Ritual’.
+This transparent dress with a belted corset ad embroidered lace along the hem had short puffy sleeves to express an inner child look to the model.
+This is a statement to the runway; by making the models look like China dolls which were an inspiration for the show titled ‘The Ritual’.

 View this post on Instagram